SH-Files/First-Project/README.md

 1. Open the folder in the downloaded IDE and run the Main under *First-Project-main/src/main/java/controller* by right clicking on it and choosing the action *Run Main.main()*.

 ### Alternative way
 You also can simply download and execute the *.jar* file within the project via the console.
+However, some characters are displayed incorrectly.

 **Example**
 Let's say we downloaded the *.jar* file into the default download folder.
 Then we would execute it the following way: